-Around me on the train I can hear at least four different languages.
+Around me, on the train, I can hear at least four different languages.

 I love people-watching and listening in on conversations (don’t we all?) and I’m disappointed I can’t understand a word of what the people around me in those foreign languages are saying.
-But I enjoy it anyway: Holland’s interesting mix of people taking the train, often on a daily basis.
+But I enjoy it anyway: The Netherlands’ interesting mix of people taking the train, often on a daily basis.
 From students to businessmen, expats, tourists, retirees and sometimes entire families.

 As my journey continues and we slowly leave the core of the Randstad, stopping at train station after train station, I see the people around me changing.
 I hear more and more Dutch and see fewer non-white faces.
-From crowded it goes to quiet until eventually it feels like I’m the only person left on the train.
+From crowded it goes to quiet until eventually, it feels like I’m the only person left on the train.

-It’s nice to look at my own country as a tourist for once.
+It’s nice to look at my own country as a tourist for once

 We all complain about not having enough money, prices going up, men making more money than women and more such things.
-But compare any of those things to the rest of the world and you’ll see Holland isn’t doing too badly.
+But compare any of those things to the rest of the world and you’ll see the Netherlands isn’t doing too badly.

-Maybe I’ve finally discovered how being an outsider is a good thing: all the traveling I’ve done has made it easier for me to look at Holland in a more objective and more appreciative way.
+Maybe I’ve finally discovered how being an outsider is a good thing: all the traveling I’ve done has made it easier for me to look at the Netherlands in a more objective and more appreciative way.
 I now take time to enjoy the scenery, look at historical buildings I normally used to rush past and observe Dutch people as if I’m observing a foreign culture.

 This extremely flat country, multi-cultural country, well-organized country…

-Even though I choose not to live here most of the time, it will always be my home country, I’m proud to be Dutch and happy to be able to explore parts of this country every time I’m here.
+Even though I choose not to live here most of the time, it will always be my home country.
+I’m proud to be Dutch and happy to be able to explore parts of this country every time I’m here.

 Maybe we should all look at our own country as a tourist more often to appreciate its beauty, its positive aspects and perhaps even discover sides to our home country we had never seen before…